 Note: Wipers automatically return to their normal position when you shift Model S out of Park.

-If Model S is equipped with the cold weather option, you can de-ice wipers by touching Controls > Cold Weather > Heated Wipers.
-The heated wipers automatically turn off after heating the wipers for 15 minutes.
+If Model S is equipped with the optional cold weather package, you can de-ice wipers by touching Controls > Cold Weather > Heated Wipers.
+Wiper heaters automatically turns off after 15 minutes.

 Washers